 OUTA does not support the destruction of ETC/SANRAL’s eTolling equipment as outlined by the EFF’s Gauteng organiser Lufuno Gogoro.
 Instead, OUTA supports any form of legal, peaceful and constructive plans to oppose the implementation of eTolling on Gauteng’s freeways.
 Such measures also include passive resistance, such as not purchasing an eTag, which is not a legal requirement to travel on the Gauteng Freeways.
 “We believe that sufficient numbers within society will exercise their democratic rights not to purchase an eTag and will practice peaceful resistance actions and protests against the ill-conceived eToll system,in order to bring it down” says Duvenage.

 Duvenage stresses that “our new constitutional democracy must be supported and we should not seek solutions to problems by means of violence or destruction of property, however, if Government continues to ignore the clear rejections from the cross section of society on the eToll matter, we warn that some frustrated elements within society may not wish to follow a democratic process.
-This warning was clearly spelt out during the November 2012 public exemption and tariff hearings, attended by SANRAL and the Department of Transport and Treasury, at which some members of the public expressly vowed to destroy and burn the eToll gantries.”
-Duvenage added “the failing eToll system in Portugal is a classic example of how a society has exercised resistance over the past year to make Portugal’s recently launched eToll system unworkable.” (see link to the story in the Portugal News: http://www.theportugalnews.com/news/dead-loss/28626).
+This warning was clearly spelt out during the November 2012 public exemption and tariff hearings, attended by SANRAL and the Department of Transport and Treasury, at which some supporters of the public expressly vowed to destroy and burn the eToll gantries.”
+Duvenage added “the failing eToll system in Portugal is a classic example of how a society has exercised resistance over the past year to make Portugal’s recently launched eToll system unworkable.” (see link to the story in the Portugal News: https://www.theportugalnews.com/news/dead-loss/28626).

 OUTA remains hopeful that the new Minister of Transport, Dipuo Peters, in consultation with the Presidency, will seriously consider the voluminous broad based opposition to eTolls, with a view to a new focus on an alternative solution that will be in the best interest of society.
 This will certainly avoid the potentially horrendous unintended consequences that may arise if the plan is simply forced into being.